ody55eus/lab-book/docs/index.rst

    :target: https://gitlab.com/ody55eus/master-data

-This Lab Book is a review of my work at the `AG Müller <https://www.uni-frankfurt.de/49964693/Molecular_Metals_and_Magnetic_Nanostructures>` and supplemental information to my master thesis.
+This Lab Book is a review of my work at the `AG Müller <https://www.uni-frankfurt.de/49964693/Molecular_Metals_and_Magnetic_Nanostructures>`_ (Goethe University Frankfurt).
+It also contains supplemental information and data descriptions to my master thesis.

 .. important::
    You can find all information about the :doc:`data and measurements <data/index>`